 College of Education

 Type of Degree

 The purpose of this study was to examine the educational experiences and outcomes of low-skill adults in West Virginia’s community and technical colleges, providing a more detailed profile of these students.
 Data for the variables were obtained from archival databases through a cooperative agreement between state agencies.
 Descriptive statistics were utilized to examine momentum point attainment, milestone achievement, persistence, and pre- and post-educational mean wages of first-time students age 25+ who enrolled in a West Virginia community and technical college over a five year period beginning with the 2004-2005 academic year.
 Chi-square tests for independence were used as well as frequencies and conditional probability analysis.
 Students were grouped by their initial enrollment, developmental or college-ready, and their academic goals, vocational or transfer.
 The most significant momentum point attainment that indicated successful achievement of any milestone was completion of a college-level math course.
 This was true for all groups.
 Completion of a college-level math course was also the best indicator of persistence.

 Community college students - West Virginia - Longitudinal studies.

 Adults education - West Virginia.

 Perry, Carol A., "Creating Pathways for Low-Skill Adults: Lessons for Community and Technical Colleges from a Statewide Longitudinal Study" (2012).
 Theses, Dissertations and Capstones.
-Paper 317.
+317.